 This fab potting bench measures 101x55x117cms and has a working height of 80cms.

 It’s lightweight, attractive and practical.
-I can’t fault it.
+I can’t fault this potting bench!

 Kingfisher always makes great value gardening items and the Kingfisher potting table is no exception.
 It’s the perfect place to spend time with your seedlings.